Finding ways to earn easy free money is pretty high on my list of satisfying ways to spend free time.

 These cash back apps span specializations from retail purchases and restaurants to gas and groceries.
 You can get all six apps or mix and match however it works best for you.

-Ebates is my go-to best cash back app for all online shopping.
+Rakuten, formerly known as Ebates, is my go-to best cash back app for all online shopping.
 They’re paired with hundreds of retailers, who sell products from electronics to clothing—and even hotel reservations and plane tickets.
-While I normally use Ebates from my laptop, they also have a mobile app.
+While I normally use Rakuten from my laptop, they also have a mobile app.

-There are two different ways to use Ebates, depending on whether or not you install their “Cash Back Button” browser extension.
+There are two different ways to use Rakuten, depending on whether or not you install their “Cash Back Button” browser extension.

-- When you want to make a purchase at a specific website, start by visiting the Ebates website
+- When you want to make a purchase at a specific website, start by visiting the Rakuten website

 - Search for the store or find it in their list